-Even if you’re not familiar with the statistics, seeing the brown haze hanging over the city gives you a clue about the quality of the air you’re breathing outdoors.
-But this might come as a surprise to you: indoor air quality in New York City is often far worse than the air outside.
-That’s due to many factors, but one of the biggest contributing factors is poor AC maintenance.
+Even if you’re not familiar with the statistics, seeing the brown haze hanging over the city gives you a clue about the quality of the air you breathe outdoors.
+But this might come as a surprise: indoor air quality in New York City is often far worse than the air outside.
+That’s due to many factors, but one of the biggest contributing factors is poor air conditioning maintenance.
 It’s true: OSHA lists poor upkeep of HVAC systems as one of the biggest causes of poor indoor air quality.

 Think about it: all the air you breathe indoors is filtered through your HVAC system.
 Those systems are designed to add what’s called return air or makeup air to your space; essentially that means bringing in air from outside.
 So all those pollutants are coming in, and then staying in.
 When you neglect AC maintenance, they get trapped in your equipment and ductwork and build up over time.
 Things get even worse when poor AC maintenance leads to moisture problems.
 Then you’re adding insult to injury by promoting the growth of dangerous mold, mildew, bacteria and viruses.